-The NDP recognises that the three adjoining Parishes in the northeast of the CDC Local Plan Area outside the SDNPA are bringing forward Neighbourhood Plans.
-Therefore this policy provides for review in such case that combining in part or whole with one or more adjoining NP's provides mutual benefits for early delivery of infrastructure or other elements that would improve sustainable growth.
+The 2014 NDP and this Review recognise that the three adjoining Parishes in the north east of the CDC Local Plan Area outside the SDNPA are bringing forward, have made and are reviewing Neighbourhood Plans.
+Therefore, this policy provides for further review in such case that combining in part or whole with one or more adjoining NPs provides mutual benefits for early delivery of infrastructure or other elements that would improve sustainable growth.